fixture-py/fixture/docs/source/index.rst

 ------------

 At the moment fixture is only tested on Python 2.4 and 2.5 so it may or may not work with other versions.
-If you submit a patch to support another version, I will try my best to accommodate it.

 The module does not depend on external libraries for its core functionality but to do something interesting you will need one of several 3rd party libraries (explained later in the documentation).